 Click here for a list of terms and examples of resources that might advance your thinking or help determine if your work aligns with ZSR's core principles of promoting collaborative, inclusive and resourceful processes.
 Printable summary also available from this link.

 Dedicating a funding strategy explicitly focused on community-level change represents a significant shift in the way that ZSR has approached grantmaking at the local level in recent years.
-In addition, as part of our commitment to being a learning organization and learning alongside communities through our Community-Based Strategy, ZSR has partnered with MDC – a Durham-based nonprofit focused on equity and opportunity with deep experience in collaborative community change – to assist the Foundation.
-MDC will contribute to ZSR’s learning agenda and support the Foundation in responding to questions from potential applicants about Collaborative Problem-Solving grants over the coming months.
+In addition, as part of our commitment to being a learning organization and learning alongside communities through our Community-Based Strategy, ZSR has partnered with MDC – a Durham-based nonprofit focused on equity and opportunity with deep experience in collaborative community change – to assist the Foundation by contributing to the learning agenda of both ZSR and the initial cohort of Collaborative Problem-Solving grantees.

 Email firstname.lastname@example.org with questions about ZSR's Collaborative Problem-Solving approach.